 Overall energy consumption and related GHG emissions in the transportation sector can be reduced with increases in transportation efficiency; this efficiency is achieved by increasing mobility while reducing the energy expended for mobility.
 Transportation efficiency initiatives include supporting alternatives to single occupancy vehicle travel (carpooling, public transit, walking, biking, telecommuting), mode switching for freight (truck to rail, etc.), improvements to transportation system efficiency (relieving congestion, linking transportation routes and hubs, interactive transit scheduling, etc.), and Smart Growth land use policies/programs.
 Smart Growth leads to increased density with mixed use neighborhoods, including infrastructure, making public transit, walking, and biking more convenient and safe.

-To implement the 2011 CEP transportation recommendations, the PSD works collaboratively with other state agencies and external stakeholders, including:
+To implement the 2011 CEP transportation recommendations, the PSD worked collaboratively with other state agencies and external stakeholders, including:

-- Vermont Agency of Transportation (VTrans) - Policy, Planning and Intermodal Development Division and VTrans Public Transit
+- Vermont Agency of Transportation (VTrans) - Policy, Planning & Research Division and VTrans Public Transit

-- Buildings and General Services (BGS) Energy and Environment
+- Buildings and General Services (BGS) Energy Office

 - Vermont Agency of Natural Resources (ANR) Air Quality and Climate Division

-- Vermont Agency of Agriculture, Food, and Markets
+- Vermont Agency of Agriculture, Food, & Markets

 External Organizations and Initiatives